 The Three-Minute Thesis (3MT) competition showcases the research of Columbia’s doctoral student community.
 Participants are challenged to share their research clearly and effectively with a broad, general audience in just three minutes.

-3MT helps doctoral students to develop their presentation and communication skills, which are vital for academic conferences and a variety of careers.
+3MT is an entertaining and instructive event that helps doctoral students to develop their presentation and communication skills, which are vital for academic conferences and a variety of careers.
 Through the competition, participants also have the opportunity to share their work with the Columbia community by presenting in front of an esteemed panel of University and alumni judges and a diverse audience.

-Eligibility is limited to advanced doctoral students currently enrolled in their first seven years of a Columbia PhD program.
-Successful candidates have passed relevant milestones, such as a qualifying exam and/or prospectus defense, and are in the advanced stages of writing the dissertation.
+Eligibility is limited to advanced doctoral students currently enrolled in their first seven years of any Columbia PhD program.
+Applicants must have passed relevant milestones, such as a qualifying exam, prospectus defense, and/or MPhil conferral.
+Graduates are not eligible.

-Applications for the 2019 3MT competition will be accepted until Wednesday, November 6, at 12:00 noon ET.
+Applications for the 2022 3MT competition will be accepted until Sunday, December 5, at 11:59 p.m.
+ET.
 Click here to apply.
-Please write to Sarah Jackman at s.jackman [at] columbia.edu with any questions.
+Applicants must submit a project title and a concise project description (no more than 1,500 characters).
+Please write to Rachel Bernard at gsas-compass [at] columbia.edu with any questions.

 - First Prize: Sean O’Neil, History